Azure/Vector-Search-AI-Assistant/docs/deployment.md

 1. Navigate to the `Application Insights` resource that was created as part of the deployment.

 2. Select the `Logs` section and create a new query with the following statement.
-Select the `Run` button to execute the query:
+Change the "Time range" setting on top tool bar to reflect the required time range.
+Click the `Run` button to execute the query:

     ```kql
     traces
-    | order by desc timestamp
+    | order by timestamp desc
     ```

     ![Application Insights query](../img/monitoring-traces.png)